German whist: The deal

+The initial dealer is chosen by cutting the pack, and the turn to deal alternates after each hand.
+The dealer offers the pack to the non-dealer for cutting before dealing 13 cards, one at a time, non-dealer receiving first.
+The twenty-seventh card is placed face-up on the talon, i.e. the face-down pack.
+The suit of this first upcard becomes the trump suit for the entire hand.

 The play

-The non-dealer chooses any card to play for the first trick and the other player must follow suit if he can.
+The non-dealer chooses any card to play for the first trick and the other player must follow suit if able.

 If both cards are the same suit then the higher card wins.
-If they are of different suits the first player wins unless the second player played a trump, in which case the trump wins.
+If they are of different suits the first player wins unless the second player played a trump to a side suit card, in which case the trump wins.

-The winner of the trick takes the face-up card and adds it to his hand, the loser then takes the face-down card below it without showing it to his opponent.
+In the first stage of the game, the winner of each trick takes the face-up card and adds it to his or her hand, the loser then takes the face-down card below it without showing it to the opponent.
 The next card in the pack is then turned over and the winner plays first in the next trick.
+Thus the winner of the trick always gets a card known to the loser, while the loser of a trick receives a card unknown to the winner.
+The face-up card on the Talon has no part in the play of each trick.
+Each player stays with 13 cards in hand until the pack is exhausted.

-Each player stays with 13 cards in his hand until the pack is exhausted.
-After this the remaining 13 tricks are played without replenishment until the cards in both players hands are exhausted.
+The second stage now begins, in which the remaining 13 tricks are played without replenishment until the cards in both players hands are exhausted.
+In this second stage of the game, won tricks are kept in front of the player who won them.

-Opening and scoring
+Whoever wins the most tricks in the second stage wins the game.

+The game is "usually played for so much a point", the player with the majority of tricks receiving the difference between the number of his tricks and those of his adversary.
+Each hand is a separate game.

+Variations

-There are several versions of the opening, but they all depend on the colour of the 27th card (the top of the pack).
-For instance the 27th card can indicate which trump is to be used.
-However, in other versions the 27th instead indicates whether the endgame is to be played low or high.
+In another version of the game the 27th card indicates whether the second stage of the game is to be played low or high.
 A black card means that the players should try to take as few tricks as possible, whereas a red card means they should try to take as many as possible.

-There are at least two other scoring variants.
-The winner is the player who wins the most tricks in: